ds-wizard/docs/docs/admin/upgrade.rst

 --------------

 - Configuration option ``issueUrl`` is replaced by ``webUrl`` for feedback in application.yml (see :ref:`config-feedback` configuration).
 - Configuration of client and several features is now moved from ``application.yml`` file to in-app :ref:`config-settings`; therefore, it must be reconfigured during upgrade process.
+Additional ``secret`` must be configured in ``application.yml`` for encryption and JWT tokens (*JWT.secret* section has been removed), see :ref:`config-server` configuration.
 - Recommended version of MongoDB is updated to 4.2.3.

 2.0.X to 2.1.0